People

 Contact: gksagastume@ucdavis.edu

-Bachelor's in Biomedical Engineering
+Master's in Mechanical Engineering

 Contact: phtrieu@ucdavis.edu